Toutouwai/FieldtypeIconifyIcon/README.md

 # Fieldtype and inputfield modules

-When these modules are installed you can create a field of type IconifyIcon.
+When the FieldtypeIconifyIcon and InputfieldIconifyIcon modules are installed you can create a field of type IconifyIcon.

 ## Field config options

 **Iconify icon set prefixes:** In most cases you will want to define one or more icon set prefixes for the field, to limit the search to those particular icon sets.
-This is because the number of icons available through Iconify vastly exceeds the maximum of 999 results that can be returned via the Iconify API search.
+This is because the number of icons available through Iconify vastly exceeds the maximum of 999 results that can be returned via the Iconify search API.

 You can find the prefix of an icon set from its URL by browsing at [https://icon-sets.iconify.design/](https://icon-sets.iconify.design/).
 For example, the prefix of the icon set browsable at https://icon-sets.iconify.design/mdi/ is "mdi".